Flemish Painting: From Van Eyck to Rubens

 FITNESS / PRACTICALITIES

-This tour involves a moderate amount of walking, including over cobbled streets which may be busy with bicycles, and participants must be prepared for navigating steps and spending periods of time standing in galleries.
+This tour involves a moderate amount of walking, including over cobbled streets which may be busy with bicycles.
+Participants must be prepared for navigating steps and spending periods of time standing in galleries.
 Please note that there is no lift at the Gruuthusemuseum, and parts of the collection can only be accessed via narrow, steep and winding staircases.

-For customers who wish to make their own travel arrangements, ACE are pleased to be able to offer a flight reduction of: £60.
+For customers who wish to make their own travel arrangements, ACE are pleased to be able to offer a reduction of £60.